Last updated: 18 May 2021

 - Supplying or modifying equipment, instruction and training manuals for disabled employees; or

-- Any other adjustments that the Company considers reasonable and necessary provided such adjustments are within the financial means of the Company.
+- Any other adjustments that BSS-S considers reasonable and necessary provided such adjustments are within the financial means of BSS-S.

-If an employee has a disability and feels that any such adjustments could be made by the Company, they should contact the Designated Officer.
+Employees with a disability who feel that any such adjustments could be made by BSS-S should contact a BSS-S director.

 Responsibility for the Implementation of this Policy

-All employees, subcontractors and agents of the Company are required to act in a way that does not subject any other employees or clients to direct or indirect discrimination, harassment or victimisation on the grounds of their race, sex, pregnancy or maternity, marital or civil partnership status, gender reassignment, disability, religion or beliefs, age or sexual orientation.
+All employees, subcontractors and agents of BSS-S are required to act in a way that does not subject any other employees or clients to direct or indirect discrimination, harassment or victimisation on the grounds of race, sex, pregnancy or maternity, marital or civil partnership status, gender reassignment, disability, religion or beliefs, age or sexual orientation.

 The co-operation of all employees is essential for the success of this Policy.
-Senior employees are expected to follow this Policy and to try to ensure that all employees, subcontractors and agents do the same.
+Senior employees are expected to follow this Policy and to take steps to ensure that all employees, subcontractors and agents do the same.

-Employees may be held independently and individually liable for their discriminatory acts by the Company and in some circumstances an Employment Tribunal may order them to pay compensation to the person who has suffered as a result of discriminatory acts.
+Employees may be held independently and individually liable by BSS-S for their discriminatory acts and in some circumstances an Employment Tribunal may order them to pay compensation to the person who has suffered as a result of discriminatory acts.

 Acting on Discriminatory Behaviour